Conquerix/wirenix/README.md

 ```

 # Current Issues / Drawbacks
-- WireNix does not do NAT traversal, it's up to you to forward the correct
+- WireNix does not do NAT traversal, routing, DNS (although it will add to the
-ports on your NAT device(s) and apply the correct firewall rules on your
+hosts file), or anything like that.
+It's up to you to forward the correct
-router(s).
+ports, set the right firewall rules, make routing rules, do NAT traversal, etc.
 - WireNix does not allow for dynamic addition of peers.
 If you need something
 more dynamic, look into Tailscale/Headscale.
 - Peers cannot have multiple keys.
 If this is a desirable feature I may think